 What should I expect in my first treatment session?

 At your first session, you will sit in a comfortable chair wearing ear protection.
 Then, your technician will gently place a plastic coil on your head.
 This coil will send repetitive magnetic pulses through the skull and 2-3 centimeters into the brain.
 Throughout the 15-30 minute session, you will hear clicking sounds and feel a tapping sensation on your forehead when the TMS machine is turned on.
 You may feel some scalp discomfort during your session and for a short time afterward.

 If you think TMS might be the right fit for you, give us a call at 612-682-4912 to schedule an introductory appointment.

-Dr. Manlove is one of the most entrepreneurial psychiatrists in the upper midwest.
-As an MD, he holds multiple board certifications in psychiatry/neurology, internal medicine and forensics.
+Stephen Manlove, MD is one of the most entrepreneurial psychiatrists in the upper Midwest.
+Dr. Manlove graduated from the University of Minnesota Medical School and completed residencies in Psychiatry and Internal Medicine through the University of Virginia Medical School.
+He holds multiple board certifications in psychiatry/neurology, internal medicine and forensic psychiatry.
 This deep understanding of medicine gives him a unique ability to practice truly holistic psychiatry—fusing lifestyle changes and brain health best practices with genetic testing and a detailed laboratory workup to develop a personalized plan for each patient.
 As an early adopter of transcranial magnetic stimulation (TMS) and ketamine/Spravato, he and the Manlove Brain + Body team have helped thousands of patients suffering from treatment resistant depression, anxiety and PTSD.